userbradley/documentation.breadnet.co.uk/docs/automation/iac/terraform/recursive-delete-of-terraform.md

 ## What

-Sometimes your file system can collect alot of `.terraform` directories, or something just isn't right with terraform
+Sometimes your file system can collect a lot of `.terraform` directories, or something just isn't right with terraform

 ## How